GoogleCloudPlatform/gke-autoscaling-benchmarking/README.md

 ## Purpose

-Runs a series of benchmarks against the workload autoscalers (HPA/VPA) within a GKE cluster.
+Runs a series of benchmarks against a workload with HPA enabled within a GKE cluster.

 ## Prereqs